Degenerating hyperbolic surfaces and spectral gaps for large genus: Introduction

-\end{proposition} Each component $Y_i$ in the proposition above is a complete open hyperbolic surface of finite volume, whose spectrum consists of possibly discrete eigenvalues and the continuous spectrum $[\frac{1}{4},\infty)$.
-Therefore in the statement above, $\bar \lambda_{1}(Y_i)$ is the non-zero minimum of spectrum of $Y_i$.
-In the proof of Theorem \ref{mt-1}, we will apply Proposition \ref{mmp} to case when all $\bar \lambda_{1}(Y_i)'s$ are close to $\frac{1}{4}$.
+\end{proposition} \begin{rem*} Each component $Y_i$ in the proposition above is a complete open hyperbolic surface of finite volume, whose spectrum consists of possibly discrete eigenvalues and the continuous spectrum $[\frac{1}{4},\infty)$.
+Therefore in the statement above, $\bar \lambda_{1}(Y_i)$ is the non-zero minimum of spectrum of $Y_i$. \end{rem*}